Hubbzy/Welcome-to-Hubbzy/README.md

 ![Proof HTML](https://github.com/Caterbou/demo-repository/actions/workflows/proof-html.yml/badge.svg)

-# Welcome to your Caterbou
+# Welcome to your Caterbou!
 The code in Caterbou is copyright protected and use is only allowed through authroized request only.